Princess Victor of Hohenlohe-Langenburg

+Personality

+Lady Helena Gleichen wrote the following about her mother:My mother had always suffered from shyness and must have gone through agonies marrying into my father’s family.
+The Empress Eugenie told me how sorry she used to be for her when she saw her at the various big functions that she and my father had to attend.
+She said how pretty she was, with her lovely fair complexion and golden hair and perfectly oval face.
+But, according to the Empress, nothing would - make her talk.
+We none- of us inherited her looks, but all of us, except my eldest sister, inherited her shyness.
+Many people were very sorry for her, too, having such unconventional children, and rudely, if aptly, compared her to a hen with ducklings when we all broke out into our different professions.

-Marriage
+Marriage and issue

 Nonetheless, her noble ancestors in the United Kingdom did not suffice to permit Laura to contract an equal marriage with a cadet of a German mediatised family of princely rank in 19th century Europe.
 Almost two weeks before her morganatic marriage to Prince Victor of Hohenlohe-Langenburg (a half-nephew of Queen Victoria who had served under her father's military command) on 26 January 1861, she was created Countess von Gleichen by Ernst II, Duke of Saxe-Coburg and Gotha.

 When the Countess von Gleichen's brother, Francis, inherited his cousin's Marquessate of Hertford in 1870, the Queen granted her the rank and style of the daughter of a marquess by Royal Warrant of Precedence, entitling her to prefix Lady to her name.
 However, she continued to use her comital title until 15 December 1885, when it was gazetted in the Court Circular that the Queen had granted her permission to share, within the British Empire, her husband's princely title.
 Henceforth she was known as HSH Princess Victor of Hohenlohe-Langenburg, although this changed neither her legal rank nor her title in the German Empire.
 In accordance with the original Coburg grant, her children were also Count/Countess von Gleichen and, although granted unique precedence before the daughters and younger sons of English dukes in 1913, they never received authorisation to share their parents' princely style at the Court of St. James's, and were known by their comital title (dropping, however, the von) until George V Anglicised their style in 1917, along with the styles of members of his own family who bore German titles.
 Princess Victor did not live to undergo that demotion in titulature.

-Children

 Laura Seymour and Prince Victor had four children, the daughters becoming notable for their artistic endeavors and cultural patronage: